couchbaselabs/Android-Couchbase/doc/README.txt

     <uses-permission android:name="android.permission.INTERNET"/>
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>

+## Requirements

+- Android 2.1 or newer
+- Eclipse 3.6.2 or newer (if using Eclipse)
+- Ant 1.7.1 or newer (if using Ant outside of Eclipse)
+- When testing in the emulator, be sure to create an SD Card with sufficient space for your databases
+- If using views in the emulator, create an AVD with CPU/ABI set to armeabi-v7a

 ## Join us

 There is a Google Group here for Mobile Couchbase at https://groups.google.com/group/mobile-couchbase.
 Let's talk about how to optimize the Erlang build, what the best Java APIs are for CouchDB, how to take advantage of replication on mobile devices.
 It'll be fun.